 8. Admire Stanley Blake Pier

 The Stanley Blake Pier is another iconic landmark from colonial times, named after the 12th Governor of Hong Kong in the early 1900s.
 It was originally located in Central and served as a landing place for Governors and British royals.
 Today, it has been relocated to Stanley, right in front of the Murray House.

 When the Hong Kong government decided to dismantle the pier, the roof was put aside for several years until it was relocated to Stanley in 2007 and resumed serving its role as the roof of a pier.
 Even today you can see the British influence in its architecture.
 In our opinion, it is the most beautiful pier in all of Hong Kong!

 9. Visit Po Toi Island

 Why simply admire Blake Pier, when you can travel from it?
 Take a trip to Po Toi Island, often referred to as the South Pole of Hong Kong.
 The island is particularly famous for its seaweed and peculiar rock formations.

 The Tsui Wah Ferry Service operates on this route and the timings can be found on their website or the website of the Transport Department.
-Keep in mind that the ferry service is extremely infrequent except on Sunday when it gets a little better.
+Remember that the ferry service is extremely infrequent except on Sunday when it gets a little better.
 So, plan your itinerary well ahead.
 To learn more check out our blog on Po Toi Island.